Arthur Watts (illustrator): Career

 By 1904, he was providing humorous and other illustrations for papers such as the Tatler, The Bystander, Pearson's Magazine and London Opinion.
 In 1911, Watts was living with his wife of one year and their baby daughter Margaret at 21A Regents Park Road in central London, where he worked from a studio at home as a successful illustrator.

 His first drawing for Punch, the English humour magazine, was published in 1912, and his work, particularly cartoons, continued to appear regularly until the time of his death, having become a regular feature after 1921.
 He also did four drawings a week for Radio Times; illustrated about a dozen books, including Diary of a Provincial Lady by E M Delafield; and designed travel posters for the railways and the London Underground.
 He edited and illustrated A Painter's Anthology.

 Many of Watts' cartoons highlighted the class distinctions that existed in the UK in the nineteen-twenties and thirties.
 They offered a social commentary and an acute observation of differences in accent, vocabulary, dress, drinking habits, and even table manners.
 Some of his sharpest barbs were aimed at the "modern" art of the period, the nouveau riche, day trippers, social climbers and hen-pecked husbands.
 His contorted figures in paint, plaster and stone are clever caricatures of what he saw around him.

 Family

 Watts married Phyllis Sachs, a fellow artist, in 1910.
 Their only child, Alice Margaret, became costume designer Margaret Furse.
 Phyllis died in 1922, and in 1925 he married Marjorie Dawson Scott (daughter of PEN Club founder Catherine Amy Dawson Scott), by whom he had three children.
 The family lived in Holly-place, Hampstead.
-Their daughter, Marjorie Ann Watts, also became an illustrator, and a writer.
-Their son, Simon Watts (born 1930), emigrated to the United States and graduated from MIT with an engineering degree.
-He chose to pursue a career as a furniture maker and boat builder and is the author of several books on woodworking and boat building.
+Their daughter, Marjorie-Ann or Marjorie Ann Watts, also became an illustrator, and a writer.